 Electric Vehicle charging stations

-If you drive a Electric Vehicle (EV) or a Plug-in Hybrid (PHEV), our continuing efforts to maintain air quality and encourage new transportation technology provide Zoo guests eight charging stations for your electric vehicle.
+In continuing efforts to maintain air quality and encourage new transportation technology, the Zoo provides guests with eight charging stations for electric vehicles.
 Four of these are located in North America parking lot “D," immediately in front of the Stedman Education Building.
 Four charging stations are also located next to the Solar Pointe picnic area in the North America parking area.
 Parking spots are marked for Electric Vehicles Only.

-Has been recognized locally, regionally, and nationally for our sustainability initiatives
+Has been recognized locally, regionally, and nationally for sustainability initiatives

 Our green practices and sustainability initiatives draw considerable attention locally, regionally, nationally and globally!
 The Zoo has received awards from the City of Asheboro, Randolph County, Multi-County Partnerships within the Piedmont Triad region, state-level agencies, the Association of Zoos and Aquariums, and the International Zoo Educators Association to name a few.
 Here are just some of the awards and recognitions we have to show for our efforts: